dreamibor/algorithms_and_data_structures/practice/implementation/hash_table/README.md

 # Bloom Filter
 A bloom filter is a space-efficient data structure that lets you quickly check whether an item is in a set or not.

-The tradeoff for that space efficiency is that it's probabilistic: sometimes instead of giving you concrete answers it just says "probably."
+The tradeoff for that space efficiency is that it's probabilistic: sometimes instead of giving you concrete answers it just says "probably".

 When you look up an item in a bloom filter, the possible answers are:
 - It's definitely not in the set.
 This is a true negative.